ie3-institute/simona/docs/readthedocs/models/voltage_limits.md

 # Voltage Limits

 The voltage limits are built up by specifying the included voltage levels.
-The following table describes typical network levels and the corresponding parameterization.
+The following table describes typical network levels and their parameterization.
 They are primarily used for the optional congestion management.

 ## Default voltage limits